 How we treat anorectal malformations through PSARP:

 If your child currently requires an enema through the rectum, please see our at-home care instructions.
-Keep in mind your doctor will give you specific guidelines for how to administer your child's enema.
+Keep in mind your doctor will give you specific guidelines on how to administer your child's enema.

-Pre-natal consultations are available for parents who have just learned that their child may be born with a colorectal or urogenital disorder.
-For women with colorectal and urogenital disorders, the International Center for Colorectal and Urogenital Care, in partnership with specialists at the Colorado Fetal Care Center will help women conceive and give birth to their babies in a safe and knowledgeable environment.
+Prenatal consultations are available for parents who have just learned that their child may be born with a colorectal or urogenital disorder.
+For women with colorectal and urogenital disorders, the International Center for Colorectal and Urogenital Care, in partnership with specialists at the Colorado Fetal Care Center will help women conceive and give birth to their babies in a safe environment.